REGULAR SPRING AND FALL WORKSHOPS!

 In general, I run these as a support group, rather than a critique group.
 The essential idea is to give the basic instruction to get started and keep going on writing your stories.
 You can ask for comments if you want.
 Otherwise everyone just nods and applauds or provides helpful, supportive hurrahs.

 The workshops take place at several locations, spring and fall, in Saratoga County, New York and beyond.
 Most groups also have an interim writing group that gathers between the workshop sessions when I’m not leading.
 Also connect with your local library to see if they have a writing group.

 Also possible are short (one- or two-hour) introductory presentations for groups interested in knowing more about the process.
 The cost varies depending on time and travel, but start at $100 an hour.

 The Adirondack Center for Writing offers on-line workshops.
 For more information, please contact Adirondack Center for Writing.

 PLEASE CONTACT THE LOCATIONS BELOW FOR MORE INFORMATION, DIRECTIONS AND TO RESERVE A PLACE IN THE CLASS.

-REGULAR MEMOIR WORKSHOPS IN SARATOGA COUNTY BEGIN AGAIN IN APRIL 2017:
+REGULAR MEMOIR WORKSHOPS IN SARATOGA COUNTY :

-HALFMOON – Halfmoon Senior Center (Memories to Memoirs) Begins the spring session 2017 TBA in April.
+HALFMOON – Halfmoon Senior Center Meets in the fall from September into October.
 Runs for five weeks every Tuesday from 12:30 to 2:30.
 Also a long-running and popular workshop.
-This is supported by the CliftonThe number there is 371-3892.
+This is supported by the Clifton Park-Half Moon Public Library.
+The Senior Center number is 518-371-3892 to register and for dates.
+The cost is a membership in the Senior Center.
 Again, many of this somewhat smaller group (12-15) have been coming for years.
 Women, men and all seniors.
 Incredibly warm and supportive and fun, especially towards new people.